sjchiass/website/content/week32.md

 I've been logging CPU temperatures of my Raspberry Pi 3B+ for past several weeks.
 I add and remove parts of its case and run tests for hours.
 I've put the data in OLS models to see how different components affect temperatures.
 I've come to realize that this kind of modelling is "descriptive" but not too explanatory.
 This is because the data is generated from randomly stressing the CPU with 0/25/50/75/100% load.
 This data can answer the question "what gets hot" but now "how much heat is evacuated by an open top"?

 My problem has been that different case configurations have wildly different temperature ranges.
-A narrow range of temperature means less variety, and less variety means less for a model to work wit.
+A narrow range of temperature means less variety, and less variety means less for a model to work with.
 Left alone, a fully closed case will slowly work its way to 80C and stay there.
 This kind of data isn't great because it only shows a cluster of temperatures: the CPU throttles itself and cannot go higher, and the closed case keeps the heat inside.
 The added problem is that the series is not stationary either.
 The temperature will fluctuate at first, but when it reaches its plateau it ceases to fluctuate: the range of temperature depends on how long the test has been running.

 ![Cases' time series]({static}images/updates/32/timeseries.png)